Camera strap clips

 I'm picky when it comes to camera straps.
 I have used the standard Canon, Konica Minolta and Sony straps that came with the cameras I own, and ironically, the strap that came with the Canon Powershot S1 is the most comfortable of those.
 Unfortunately it says "Canon Powershot" and is an ugly silvery color.
 Then I found the Optech pro loop strap, and never looked back as far as neck comfort goes.
 It detaches very quickly as well.
 Great strap.

 However, the Optech strap doesn't detach completely and I can't stand dangling bits when I have no need for a strap.
 But getting the dangling ends off and putting them on every other day is an annoying chore.
 I am seriously baffled by the inability of the camera industry to come up with a standardized, convenient way to attach and detach straps, leaving no dangling parts on the camera body.
 Guitar and bass guitar straps have a standard, which is not a very good one, but at least it's a standard.
-Even then, if you want something more advanced, you simply exchange strap systems, for instance into the excellent Schaller strap locks I've been using for 15 years.
-It works with every single guitar strap, and it fits onto every single guitar body.
+Even then, if you want something more advanced, you simply exchange strap systems, for instance into the excellent Schaller strap locks I've been using for almost 20 years.
+It works with every single guitar strap, and it fits onto every single (bass) guitar body.

 So I searched for the ultimate fast strap connectors.
 It all seemed so simple: the German brand Hama make these here clips: